sadult/GNOME-Config/README.md

 ### Top Bar Organizer
 It provides the possibility of moving and personalizing the items in the top bar

-#
+# Theme and icons
 1. To display the texts correctly, install one of the Nerd family fonts. [suggestion](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.1.1/DroidSansMono.zip)
 2. Then go to the [GNOME Look](https://www.gnome-look.org/) site and download the desired theme or icons.
 3. Note:
 + After downloading and extracting the theme file, move its folder to this path ```~/.themes``` and the icons folder to the ```./icons``` so that they appear in ```gnome-tweaks```.
-+ For my theme, I used the Dracula skin, which can be downloaded from this address.
++ For my theme, I used the Dracula skin, which can be downloaded from [this address](https://www.gnome-look.org/p/1687249).
-+ Icons can also be downloaded from this address.
++ Icons can also be downloaded from [this address](https://www.gnome-look.org/p/1305429).
 4. Extract the files and copy them to the mentioned folders.
 Then open ```gnome-tweaks > Appearance``` menu.
 Change the ```shell``` and ```legacy applications``` to ```Dracula``` and the icons to ```MacMojave-circle-black``` to apply the skins.
 # Terminal
 For terminal i use ```Black Box``` which can be installed from: